grange85/ahfow-database/_dean-and-britta-shows/2011/2011-10-12-dean-britta-anadale-hotel-sydney-australia.md

   "Decomposing Trees",
   "Strange",
   "Summertime",
-  "Don't Let Our Youth Go To Waste",
+  "Don't Let Our Youth Go to Waste",
   "Blue Thunder",
   "Listen, the Snow Is Falling",
   "Tugboat",